ccleberg/cmc.pub/content/blog/2024-04-08-docker-local-web-server.md

 ## Customizing the Nginx Container

 Now that I have a container running the Nginx web server, I need to link some volumes so that I can modify the site configuration and provide the web files to serve.

-Let\'s start with the new command, which adds two volumes:
+Let's start with the new command, which adds two volumes:

-1.  `<your_content>:/usr/share/nginx/html`: This is the
-    directory where you will provide the web pages for the server to serve.
+1. `<your_content>:/usr/share/nginx/html`: This is the directory where you will provide the web pages for the server to serve.
-2.  `<your_config>:/etc/nginx/conf.d/default.conf`: This is
+2. `<your_config>:/etc/nginx/conf.d/default.conf`: This is the Nginx
-    the Nginx configuration file for your site.
+   configuration file for your site.

 To see the updates, you can delete the previous container in the GUI or run `docker stop web` to stop the container.
 Once stopped, you can run the new `docker run` command below.

 ```sh
 docker run -it -d -p 8000:80 --name web -v ~/Source/cleberg.net/.build:/usr/share/nginx/html -v ~/Source/cleberg.net/nginx-config.conf:/etc/nginx/conf.d/default.conf nginx
 ```

-Here\'s an example of my development configuration file.
+Here's an example of my development configuration file.

 ``` conf
 # nginx-config.conf